LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Appendix

-Table~\ref{tab:ablation_study_loss_function} presents the ablation results of our loss function on the ImageNet-Test dataset.
+Tab.~\ref{tab:ablation_study_loss_function} presents the ablation results of our loss function on the ImageNet-Test dataset.
 The L1 loss alone ensures optimal pixel fidelity but leads to poor perceptual quality; the LPIPS loss balances fidelity and visual similarity, while the GAN loss significantly enhances image realism.
 Our final combined loss achieves the best trade-off between pixel-level fidelity and perceptual realism, which is the core reason for adopting this configuration in our study.

-\subsection{Pre-Upsampling Backbones}
+\subsection{Pre-Upsampling backbones}

-We evaluate the performance of our 4-step diffusion SR framework equipped with different pre-upsampling backbones, with quantitative results presented in Table~\ref{tab:pre_upsampling_networks_comparison}.
-All three tested networks (BSRGAN\cite{zhang2021designing}, RealESRGAN\cite{wang2021real}, SwinIR-GAN\cite{liang2021swinir}) deliver comparable fidelity performance on both ImageNet-Test and RealSR datasets, verifying the good compatibility of our framework.
+We evaluate the performance of our 4-step diffusion SR framework equipped with different pre-upsampling backbones, with quantitative results presented in Tab.~\ref{tab:pre_upsampling_networks_comparison}.
+All three tested networks (BSRGAN \cite{zhang2021designing}, RealESRGAN \cite{wang2021real}, SwinIR-GAN \cite{liang2021swinir}) deliver comparable fidelity performance on both ImageNet-Test and RealSR datasets, verifying the good compatibility of our framework.
 Among them, SwinIR-GAN achieves superior perceptual performance on all non-reference metrics across both datasets, while maintaining competitive PSNR and SSIM.
 This validates the superiority of SwinIR-GAN in balancing fidelity and visual realism for our diffusion SR pipeline, and we thus adopt it as the default pre-upsampling initialization network in our framework.

-\subsection{More Qualitative Comparisons}
+\subsection{More qualitative comparisons}

-Figure~\ref{fig:model_comparison_appendix_1} and Figure~\ref{fig:model_comparison_appendix_2} presents more qualitative comparisons of our methods against recent SOTA methods.
-One can see that our LPNSR achieves comparable or superior visual quality to T2I-utilizing methods such as OSEDiff\cite{wu2024one} and InvSR\cite{Yue_2025_CVPR}, without relying on any external priors.
+Fig.~\ref{fig:model_comparison_appendix_1} and Fig.~\ref{fig:model_comparison_appendix_2} presents more qualitative comparisons of our methods against recent SOTA methods.
+One can see that our LPNSR achieves comparable or superior visual quality to T2I-utilizing methods such as OSEDiff \cite{wu2024one} and InvSR \cite{Yue_2025_CVPR}, without relying on any external priors.

-\subsection{Training and Inference Algorithms}
+\subsection{Training and inference algorithms}

-The pseudo-code of the LPNSR framework training and inference algorithms is summarized in Algorithms \ref{alg:noise_predictor_training} and \ref{alg:inference}.
+The pseudo-code of the LPNSR framework training and inference algorithms is summarized in Alg.~\ref{alg:noise_predictor_training} and \ref{alg:inference}.